ESIPFed/data-readiness/checklist-published/ai-ready-data-checklist-v.1.0.md

 versions, the checklist should be applied to each dataset type (e.g. raw, derived).

 ### How to cite this checklist:
-> Information to be added after DOI is created by ESIP.
+> ESIP Data Readiness Cluster (2023): Checklist to Examine AI-readiness for Open Environmental Datasets v.1.0.
+ESIP.
+Online resource. https://doi.org/10.6084/m9.figshare.19983722.v1

 ### History
 **Version**: 1.0;